brianchase/client-openvpn/README.md

 ## How It Works

-On line four of the script, you may specify a default VPN client by making it the value of the variable `DClient`:
+On line six of the script, you may specify a default VPN client by making it the value of the variable `DClient`:

 ```